HEAD – Genève, Geneva

-The scenography for HEAD’s 2022 Défilé (Fashion Show) was developed by the Department of Interior Architecture at HEAD – Genève, continuing the interdisciplinary collaboration initiated between the school’s departments.
-Digital technology and its role in nocturnal events are key issues, as reflected by the scenography.
-The dictionary defines a totem as “a spirit being, sacred object or symbol that serves as an emblem of a group of people, such as a family, clan, lineage or tribe.”
-Placed in the centre of a fashion event, the vertical accumulation of flickering digital projections raises the questions of the role of digital imagery and what it means to be real nowadays for a so-called nocturnal tribe.
+The scenography for HEAD's 2022 Défilé (Fashion Show) was developed by the Department of Interior Architecture at HEAD – Genève, continuing the interdisciplinary collaboration initiated between the school’s departments.
+Digital technology and its role in nocturnal events were key issues, as reflected by the project.
+The dictionary defines a totem as "a spirit being, sacred object, or symbol that serves as an emblem of a group of people, such as a family, clan, lineage, or tribe."
+Placed in the center of the fashion event, the vertical accumulation of flickering screens raised questions about the role of digital imagery in today’s society and what it means to be real nowadays for a so-called nocturnal tribe.

-The installation opposed and combined virtuality and reality, the presence and absence of human bodies in the physical realm, and conversely, the presence and absence of digital avatars in virtual spaces.
-Yet, it was far from decorative or purely symbolic: the layout of the screens which were placed all around a totem pole was used to show and display related details of the fashion students’ creations to the public.
-It also included the designers’ names as well as key points and concepts in their collections.
+The installation juxtaposed and merged virtuality and physicality, the presence and absence of human bodies in the material world, and, conversely, the interaction of avatars in virtual spaces.
+However, it was far from decorative or purely symbolic.
+The layout of the screens, strategically positioned around the totem, was employed to broadcast live, interact with, and display details of the students’ creations to the audience.

 Leonid Slonimskiy (KOSMOS Architects); Bertrand Van Dorp